-There are plenty of stats online about how much bread we throw away each year.
-A loaf a week?
+There are plenty of stats online about how much bread we throw away.
+A loaf a week per household?
 24 million slices every day?
 Pick your statistic.
-In some ways it doesn’t matter as it will return to the soil eventually where it will break down.
-But sometimes it seems a shame to throw away what could easily be used and, more importantly, be delicious.
+It seems a shame to throw away what could easily be used and, more importantly, be delicious.

 Much depends on what kind of bread we’re talking.
 Sliced white isn’t hugely nutritional or tasty once past its best but a half way decent loaf has plenty of use left in it, particularly a tasty sourdough one.